rocadura/responsive-wedding/README.md

 2. After installing run XAMPP -> Manage Servers -> Start All.\
    If SQL Server does not start you might need to go to a terminal an type:\
-   sudo service mysql stop
+   ,,sudo service mysql stop"\
    Go to your local installation path.
-For Linux: /opt/lampp/htdocs/ The file 'index.php' is the main landing in your localhost.
+For Linux: /opt/lampp/htdocs/ \
+   The file 'index.php' is the main landing in your localhost.
 As default it points to the dashboard application, later you can change it to point to your site.

-3. Grant group permissions to use /htdocs/ folder.
+3. Grant group permissions to use /htdocs/ folder.\
-   Go to a terminal and type:
+   Go to a terminal and type:\
-   sudo chmod g+rwx /opt/lampp/htdocs/
+   ,,sudo chmod g+rwx /opt/lampp/htdocs/"

-4. Use the makefile to create the new /html/ directory and copy all files on the localhost. e.g. /opt/lampp/html -You may need to manually update line 26 of the Makefile- In a terminal go to the place where you downloaded the project and type: make clean && make dirs && make
+4. Use the makefile to create the new /html/ directory and copy all files on the localhost. e.g. /opt/lampp/html -You may need to manually update line 26 of the Makefile- In a terminal go to the place where you downloaded the project and type:\
+   make clean && make dirs && make

-5. Import your databse using the interface ,,Import / Export Database on XAMPP phpMyAdmin" Import using the provided file: db_dump.sql
+5. Import your databse using the interface ,,Import / Export Database on XAMPP phpMyAdmin"\
+   Import using the provided file: db_dump.sql

 6. Open your web browser and type 'http://localhost/html/'